-'Give unto Solomon my son a perfect heart, to keep Thy commandments, Thy testimonies, and Thy statutes.'-1 CHRON. xxix.
-19.
+"Give to Solomon my son a perfect heart, to keep Your commandments, Your testimonies, and Your statutes."
+1Chron.
+29: 19.

-'Let my heart be perfect in Thy testimonies.'-Ps. cxix, 80.
+"Let my heart be perfect in Your testimonies."
+Ps.
+119: 80.

 In his parting commission to Solomon, David had laid it upon him to serve God with a perfect heart, because He is God who searches the hearts.
 It is nothing less than the heart, the whole heart, a perfect heart, that God wants.
 Very shortly afterwards, in his dedication prayer after the giving of all the material for the temple, he turns again to this as the one thing needful, and asks it for his son as a gift from God.
-'Give my son Solomon a perfect heart.'
-The perfect heart is a gift from God, given and received under the laws which rule all His giving, as a hidden seed to be accepted and acted on in The command, Be perfect, comes and faith. claims immediate and full submission.
-Where this submission is yielded, the need of a Divine power to fit for it becomes the motive for urgent and earnest prayer.
-The word of command, received and hid in a good and honest heart, becomes itself the seed of a Divine power.
+"Give my son Solomon a perfect heart."
+The perfect heart is a gift from God, given and received under the laws which rule all His giving, as a hidden seed to be accepted and acted on in faith.
+The command, "Be perfect," comes and claims immediate and full submission.
+Where this submission is yielded, the need of a Divine power to make the heart fit for perfection becomes the motive for urgent and earnest prayer.
+The word of command, received and hid in a good. and honest heart, becomes itself the seed of a Divine power.
 God works His grace in us by stirring us to work.
 So the desire to listen to God's command, and to serve Him with a perfect heart, is a beginning that God looks to, and that He will Himself strengthen and perfect.
 The gift of a perfect heart is thus obtained in the way of the obedience of faith.
-Begin at once to serve God with a perfect heart, and the perfect heart will be given thee.
+Begin at once to serve God with a perfect heart, and the perfect heart will be given to you.